 Avoiding double brokering is critical to providing quality services for customers.
 But it’s not just on the carrier; it becomes a broker issue when they’re not thorough in vetting and keeping track of their customers’ shipments.
 In the current market, service to shipped customers is a top priority, which is why every broker is making significant efforts to avoid double brokering.

 Are you tired of experiencing double brokering despite all your efforts to avoid the red flags and vet the carriers?
 We have an easy solution.
-Try Carrier Assure for free for 30 days and avoid hiring carriers with a score of an F. See your problems go away.
+Try Carrier Assure for free for 30 days!
 Register for an account on our website and after you login, click on the upgrade button and follow the steps to upgrade your account.
 When you see the price, use the promo code 30 DAYSFREE.
 If you have any questions, we are here to help at any time, you can email email@example.com.